The-AntiDote-MA/the-rebellion-platform/Readme.md

 - 🪙 **Social Token Manifesto** – The how that can’t be bought
 - 📚 **Community Constitution** (in progress)
 - 🛡️ **Moral Moderation Protocol** – Protect users, not narratives
-- ⚖️ **Governance Structure** – No kings, no whales, no gods — just the community
+- ⚖️ **Governance Structure** – No kings, no whales, no idol — just the community

 This isn’t some vaporware Web3 bullshit.
 This is **a resistance movement written in markdown**.